C0SMICP0TAT0/project-alfred/rnd_plan.md

 4. Compare performance with and without hardware acceleration
 5. Implement real-time object detection using the Hailo accelerator
 6. Create a robust detection system for tools and environmental features
-7. **NEW**: Integrate Hailo AI with ROS through custom messages and services
+7. Integrate Hailo AI with ROS through custom messages and services

 ### 2D: Additional Sensor Integration (Weeks 7-10)
 1. Add distance sensors (ultrasonic or infrared) for obstacle detection